 Outcomes: throw the workshops Timur shared his knowledge and skills with participants who learned the concept of making a prototype from a sketch to real object, basics of engineering, 3D modeling, hands-on 3D printing and using Arduino.
 At the end of the project, a bulldozer model with a slope board was assembled.

 I'm your personal assistant and I'll help you find what you’re looking for at the American Center.
-We have "AMC Movie Club: English Through Films" on 19 November (on Tuesday).
+We have "AMC Online: "Hamburgers, Hot Dogs, KFC, and more: the Origins of Famous American Foods"" on 6 April (on Monday).
 Would you like to visit it?